 Forex Transaction and Transfer Costs

 There are a number of costs and charges - both direct and indirect - that will substantially affect how much money you successfully transfer overseas:

 - Transfer Fee; this varies from provider to provider (usually banks), and is gradually disappearing except in relation to "over the counter" transactions, but can be as much as £35 in the UK and $30 in Australia.
 This can be significant in percentage terms if relatively small amounts of money are involved and is a real deterrent to regular transfers.

 - Exchange Rate: this is where you can lose substantial amounts of money.
 New expatriates will often calculate the Australian or other foreign currency value of a transfer by dividing or multiplying the sum by the headline foreign currency (forex) rates appearing on television or newspapers.
-In fact, the rate quoted is usually the Interbank rate the rate at which international banks will exchange deposits.
-This can be likened to the “wholesale rate” and banks and other foreign exchange providers build as much as 2.5% margin into their exchange rates when it comes to buying and selling currencies for individual clients (and sometimes more in less developed countries).
+In fact, the rate quoted is usually the Interbank rate - the rate at which international banks will exchange deposits.
+This can be likened to the “wholesale rate” and banks and other foreign exchange providers build as much as a 2.5% or more margin into their exchange rates when it comes to buying and selling currencies for individual clients.

 This can subtract thousands of dollars from a large personal transfer and you are advised to shop around for the best rates available.
 That will not always be a positive experience – many banks are unresponsive when it comes to a request for more competitive forex rates.
 This may be because the size of any personal transfer pales in comparison with the large sums traded in the forex market on any day, but also because the business generates very comfortable margins.